 The manufacturer had six detergents and three concentrations for each detergent to evaluate in an ultrasonic cleaning process.
 Eighteen tests were required to determine which detergent at which concentration level would be the most effective for cleaning the dirty metal components.

-To evaluate the cleanliness of the parts going through the cleaning process, BTG Labs’ scientists used a technique called x-ray photoelectron spectroscopy (XPS) to visualize the atomic composition of the surface of each part.
-Through XPS we learned that the carbon containing substances on the surface of the metal components were preventing strong and reliable adhesion.
+To evaluate the cleanliness of the parts going through the cleaning process, scientists from Brighton Science used a technique called x-ray photoelectron spectroscopy (XPS) to visualize the atomic composition of the surface of each part.
+Through XPS we learned that the carbon-containing substances on the surface of the metal components were preventing strong and reliable adhesion.
 These substances are the contaminants that must be removed to permit reliable wire bonding.
 Looking at the ratio of carbon (from the contaminants) to nickel (from the substrate) lets us assign a number to the cleanliness of each part.

-The chart below shows how this carbon to nickel ratio changes with cleaning process.
+The chart below shows how this carbon-to-nickel ratio changes with the cleaning process.
 There is a clear difference between the detergents’ abilities to properly clean the surface of the metal.

 Measuring Cleanliness in Real Manufacturing Processes